Lioo7/Evil-Twin/README.md

 Evil-Twin attack includes:<br>
 Disconnecting the victim from the existing network, uploading the malicious network (the evil twin) and activating CaptivePortal, connecting the victim to the malicious network and its activities, obtaining the information that is the purpose of the attack.

-In addition, this project contains a defense tool that prevents this attack and keeps your device safe.
+In addition, this
+contains a defense tool that prevents this attack and keeps your device safe.

 ## Requirements
 1. Two network interfaces, which both support monitor mode.